WordCamp Manchester Design

 Posted on 18th December 2018 by

 I love a good WordCamp and I have been happy to have been part of the organiser team for Manchester for several years.
 The WordPress Community is a fantastic group of people and I have made lots of friends there.

 Being part of a WordCamp is a way to give back to the open source community, and a great way to have your artwork seen by a worldwide audience.
-I’m proud to be a part of it and grateful for the acknowledgment of my skills.
+I’m proud to be a part of it and grateful for the acknowledgement of my skills.
 This year I have been asked to head up London’s Design Team, so watch this space!